Performance event

 Statement

-He experiments with new media - usually starting from a simple idea, revealing the hidden paradox in it.
-He is interested in the relationship between body and theory and the semantic "cracks" in between; he is keen on wordplay and humor.
-His work has been presented at Karlin Studios in Prague (Slapstik, 2021), Kode in Bergen (Second Skin Encounters, 2023) and Artburst in Berlin (Failure, 2019), among others.
+He experiments with new media, typically starting with a simple idea and uncovering a hidden paradox within it.
+He is interested in the relationship between the body and theory, as well as the semantic 'fissures' that exist between them; he often incorporates wordplay and humor into his work.
+His pieces have been exhibited at venues such as Karlin Studios in Prague (Slapstik, 2021), Kode in Bergen (Second Skin Encounters, 2023), and Artburst in Berlin (Failure, 2019).

 | Painting